-This is just the latest trouble for Bond 25, which lost director Danny Boyle (Trainspotting, 28 Days Later), who departed over creative differences.
-Cary Fukunaga (Beasts of No Nation, True Detective) is replacing him.
+It's been a long and winding road to movie screens for Bond 25, which lost director Danny Boyle (Trainspotting, 28 Days Later), who departed over creative differences.
+Cary Fukunaga (Beasts of No Nation, True Detective) replaced him.

 - The best Netflix movies for your next movie night

 - Get one of the best streaming devices to watch as the director intended

 Oh, and the script got a punch-up from Phoebe Waller-Bridge (Fleabag, Killing Eve), who was brought in to liven things up.

 No Time to Die release date